line/ts-remove-unused/README.md

   $ ts-remove-unused --help

 Options:
-  --project <file>         Path to your tsconfig.json --skip <regexp_pattern>  Specify the regexp pattern to match files that should be skipped from transforming --include-d-ts           Include .d.ts files in target for transformation -h, --help               Display this message
+  --project <file>         Path to your tsconfig.json --skip <regexp_pattern>  Specify the regexp pattern to match files that should be skipped from transforming --include-d-ts           Include .d.ts files in target for transformation --dry-run                Print the result of transformation without writing to files -h, --help               Display this message
   -v, --version            Display version number
 ```

 The CLI will respect the `tsconfig.json` for loading source files.